mitchryanjusay/plugin-tmux/README.md

-# plugin-tmux
+# The Tmux Plugin
-Fish plugin base on the zsh plugin of the same name
+Fish plugin based on the (Zsh plugin) of the same name